-Trump Formally Labels Iran’s Revolutionary Guard A ‘Foreign Terrorist Organization’
+President Trump Formally Labels Iran’s Revolutionary Guard A ‘Foreign Terrorist Organization’

-President Donald Trump formally labeled Iran’s Revolutionary Guard Corps (IRGC) a “foreign terrorist organization” on Monday, which is part of the administration’s attempts to increase pressure on Iran.
+President Donald Trump officially labeled Iran’s Revolutionary Guard Corps (IRGC) a “foreign terrorist organization” on Monday, which is part of the administration’s attempts to increase pressure on Iran.
 Per Fox News, the move is the first time that Washington has designated a foreign government entity a terrorist organization.

 “This designation is a direct response to an outlaw regime and should surprise no one,” said Secretary of State Mike Pompeo.